patKiat/greatestDJ/README.txt

    call funtion in another python script crosscorrelation.py

 2. crosscorrelation.py is called by greatestDJ.py
-3. boxcounting.py
+3. boxcounting.py is called by greatestDJ.py
-- You need to run separately.